noorkhafidzin/blogger2hugo/readme.md

 ## Known Issues

+* **Windows Installation**: The script may fail to install on Windows due to dependency compilation issues (specifically lxml).

+    Solution: Use Docker installation method instead

+## Conversion Limitations

   * Custom HTML designed for Blogger themes may not convert correctly.
     Some styling attributes will be removed, and some elements may be written as incomplete HTML.
     Please review those posts manually.

+  * Complex tables with colspan/rowspan may not render properly

+  * Some Blogger-specific widgets and JavaScript elements will be lost in conversion
 ## License

 This project is licensed under the MIT License.